rasyaq/rasyid.github.io/_posts/2023-08-27-Understanding-Transformers.md

 ## Simpler Than It Looks!
 While transformers enable complex modeling, the implementation involves simple, repeated blocks of self-attention, cross-attention and feedforward layers.
 This repetitive structure makes transformers easy to optimize and scale to huge datasets across diverse domains.

-## The Intuition Behind Self-Attention
-Self-attention, the core innovation behind transformers, is conceptually simple.
-For each input, it calculates attention scores against all other inputs based on their relatedness.
-Highly related inputs get higher scores.
-These scores determine a weighted sum representing the relevant context for each input.
-By focusing on the most important parts of the sequence, self-attention provides the right contextual representation to encode the inputs effectively.